Common Hazardous Waste Violations In San Diego and How To Avoid Them

 Hazardous waste labels must include:

-• The name and address of the facility
+• The name and address of the facility where the waste originated

-• The source of the waste
+• The specific source or type of waste

 Improper Waste Storage